deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “What?”

 “I mean, yeah, I’m… glad of those.
 They stop me from feeling like a complete fuckin’ fraud, right?
 But… I guess when I signed up, the people I was thinkin’ of when I thought about saving lives were the ones I care about.
 The ones close to me.”
 He stared at the medal.
-“An’ that makes me feel selfish, an’...
-I don’t really know what valor is, but I kinda feel like maybe selfish ain’t part of it.”
+“An’ that makes me feel selfish, an’...I don’t really know what valor is, but I kinda feel like maybe selfish ain’t part of it.”

 “That’s not selfish.”